AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

    If you cannot provide a verification code when you log in to your [!DNL Commerce] account, using a recovery code is the only way to regain account access.

-   All previously generated Recovery Codes are now rendered invalid and should be discarded (only the current set of generated Recovery Codes are functional).
-Recovery Codes are case-sensitive.
+   All previously generated recovery codes are now rendered invalid and should be discarded (only the current set of generated recovery codes are functional).
+Recovery codes are case-sensitive.

    ![Generate recovery codes](./assets/2fa-generate-recovery.png)<!-- zoom -->